Unity-Technologies/com.unity.netcode.gameobjects/CONTRIBUTING.md

 ## <a name="ways"></a> Ways to Contribute

-There are many ways in which you can contribute to the Netcode for GameObjects.
+There are many ways in which you can contribute to Netcode for GameObjects.

 ### <a name="issue"></a> Issues and Bugs